Shirakumo/lichat-protocol/README.md

 ```

 The client should also offer an easy way to page through the results using the `offset` field.
 The end of the paging may be detected should the server ever return less than 50 results.

+If the server also supports the `shirakumo-backfill` extension, it may deliver backfill using the history, even if users were not previously in the channel.
+This poses a privacy risk, but as search is not otherwise restricted anyway, it makes no difference.

 #### 7.19 Block (shirakumo-block)
 Purpose: allows users to block other users, preventing seeing their updates.
 Having this property server-side instead of client-side means it is automatically persisted and synchronised.